Newly Released Supreme Court Decision May Significantly Impact Pennsylvania DUI Law

 Contact an Experienced Philadelphia Criminal Defense Attorney Today

-The recently published Supreme Court decision will have far-reaching consequences on how DUIs are charged, prosecuted, and penalized, so if you or a loved one were recently arrested for DUI, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and a member of our dedicated legal team will assist you in scheduling a free consultation with an experienced DUI lawyer at your earliest convenience.
+The recently published Supreme Court decision will have far-reaching consequences on how DUIs are charged, prosecuted, and penalized, so if you or a loved one were recently arrested for DUI, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and a member of our dedicated legal team will assist you in scheduling a free consultation with an experienced DUI lawyer at your earliest convenience.